devesh25bai10418-ctrl/rail-reservation-system/README.md

 ## 🚀 How to Run

-Open the terminal inside the `src` directory and compile the project:
+Open the terminal inside directory and compile the project:

 ```text
 javac Main.java model\*.java service\*.java exception\*.java util\*.java